-KVCAP serves Kennebec, Somerset, and Waldo Counties for foreclosure counseling through the Homeowner Assistance Fund.
+KVCAP serves Kennebec, Somerset, and Waldo Counties through the Homeowner Assistance Fund.

 - Own and occupy a 1-4 unit home in Maine as your primary residence